reaperdoesntknow/Dualmind-Qwen-1.7B-Thinking

 Dualmind-Qwen-1.7B-Thinking: Deliberative Reasoning at 1.7B Parameters

-• DualMind SFT Methodology: Leverages a specialized Supervised Fine-Tuning approach to distill complex reasoning traces into a smaller model.
+• DualMind SFT: Utilizes a specialized Supervised Fine-Tuning (SFT) approach to distill complex cognitive loops (explore → examine → respond) from a powerful teacher model.

-• Robust Base: Built upon Disctil-Qwen3-1.7B, a DISC-refined model, providing a strong foundational structure.
+• Robust Base: Built upon the Disctil-Qwen3-1.7B base, which is already DISC-refined, providing a strong structural foundation.

-• Extended Context: Supports a maximum context length of 40,960 tokens, allowing for long-form reasoning and generation.
+• Extended Context: Supports a maximum context length of 40,960 tokens, allowing for long, multi-phase reasoning outputs.

 Ideal Use Cases

-• Complex Problem Solving: Suited for tasks requiring multi-step reasoning, analysis, and nuanced decision-making.
+• Complex Problem Solving: Suited for tasks requiring nuanced, multi-step reasoning and self-correction.

-• Cognitive Simulation: Useful for applications where emulating human-like deliberation and self-correction is beneficial.
+• Cognitive Simulation: Applications where emulating deliberative thought processes and uncertainty navigation is beneficial.